Subject Source: Library of Congress Subject Headings

 Dates: 1956-1984; Majority of material found in 1967-1983

-Scope and Contents The collection consists of an interview with civil rights attorney Newton S. Friedman on March 18, 1993.
-There is no transcript.
+Abstract The collection consists of an interview with civil rights attorney Newton S. Friedman on March 18, 1993.

 Scope and Contents The collections contains research materials compiled to write Dr. Hudelson's book published by the University of Minnesota Press in 2006 titled By the Ore Docks: A Working People’s History of Duluth